-Last Updated on 11th July 2023 by Charlie Walsh
+Last Updated on 9th October 2025 by Charlie Walsh

 This is where the hormone responsible for all of this comes into play: testosterone.
 Whether you’re having sex with someone else or just yourself, you depend on testosterone (also known as T) to get — and keep — it up, from start to finish.
 Not only that, your T-levels affect nearly every aspect of your physical and mental wellbeing.